xrootd/howto/docs/ec/config.md

 ### Enabling EC in xrootd clients

 Xrootd clients that directly facing the backend storage will need to load the EC library.
-The clients include adminsitrative tools `xrdcp/xrdfs/xrootdfs` and user facing xrootd proxy.
+These clients include adminsitrative tools `xrdcp/xrdfs/xrootdfs` and user facing xrootd proxy.
 To enable EC in xrootd clients:

 1. use a xrootd release that includes `libXrdEC.so` (likely xrootd 5.4.1).